Satharus/satharus.me/_posts/2019-04-16-whats_foss.md

 Don’t like the source code?
 Change it, or ask someone to change it for you if you don’t know how to code (someone probably already did).

 This is a little bit of a generalisation, as there are a lot of different open source licenses.
-I’ll talk about them in another post.
+Maybe, I’ll talk about them in another post!

 Freedom Score: **4/4**.